Brethren, We Have Met Together

 "Brethren, We Have Met Together", commonly known by the first line "Brethren, we have met to worship", is one of the oldest published American folk hymns.
 The lyrics were written by George Atkins and first published in 1819.
 The traditional tune, Holy Manna, is a pentatonic melody in Ionian mode originally published by William Moore in Columbian Harmony, a four-note shape-note tunebook, in 1829.
 Like most shape-note songs from that century, it is usually written in three parts.

 It is commonly sung as the opening song at shape-note singing events.

+The song is also sung to the music of Beethoven's "Ode to Joy" and is printed with that music in some hymnals.

 Lyrics

 The lyrics, from Southern Harmony, are: